 - 1 bunch dill weed

-- 2 (6 oz) wild salmon fillets skin-on, pin bones removed with tweezers
+- 2 salmon fillets - 6 ounces each, pin bones removed

 - ¼ teaspoon black pepper